-There are also several programs which (due to registry/filesystem virtualization) will load and store their settings in different places when launched elevated.
+There are also several programs which (due to registry/filesystem virtualization) will load and store their settings in a different place when launched elevated.
 For example, you may launch a program elevated and change its configuration, then run it again without elevation and discover your configuration changes are not reflected.

-If you have set Opus to "Run as Administrator” mode we recommend turning this option off.
+If you have set the whole Opus process to "Run as Administrator" then we recommend turning that off.

-Quick test to see if Opus is running elevated
+Quick ways to see if Opus is elevated